How to Stay Safer In an SUV

 - Two stars = 21% to 25% chance of serious injury.

 *Caution should be exercised with NHTSA's rollover resistance report as it did not study the effects of SUVs on actual road test conditions.
-Therefore it may not have all of the important differences in emergency handling caused by varying suspension designs, shocks, tires, average passenger & cargo loads, road conditions, steering response, or the presence of an electronic stability-control system.
+Therefore it may not have all of the critical differences in emergency handling caused by varying suspension designs, shocks, tires, average passenger & cargo loads, road conditions, steering response, or the presence of an electronic stability-control system.

 Practice Area Information